ForestAdmin/documentation/reference-guide/actions/smart-action-examples/calculate-the-distance-between-two-string-addresses.md

-# Calculate the distance between two string addresses
+# Calculate the distance between two webhooks

 **Context**: As a user I want to be able to obtain the distance between two objects that have address information as a string.